Welcome

 -

-Device Pairing: Adding new devices (light bulbs, sensors, plugs) takes just a few steps.
-The most important thing is to give each device a clear name and, most importantly, assign it to a zone (e.g., "Sofa Lamp" in the "Living Room" zone).
-This assignment is essential because it allows casasmooth to understand the topology of your home and apply automations in the right place.
+Pairing devices: Adding new devices (bulbs, sensors, plugs) is done in a few steps; consult our tutorials for instructions.
+The most important thing is to give each device a clear name and, above all, to assign it to a zone (for example, "Sofa Lamp" in the "Living Room" zone).
+This assignment is essential, as it allows casasmooth to understand your home's layout and apply automations to the right place.

 -